edgelesssys/constellation/docs/docs/workflows/terminate.md

 terraform destroy
 ```

-Delete all files which are no longer needed:
+Delete all files that are no longer needed:

 ```bash
 rm constellation-id.json constellation-admin.conf